-The MinLan Kids Dental Floss are plastic-handled flossers in four different animal shapes, including lobster, starfish, octopus, and a fish.
+The MinLan Kids Dental Floss are plastic-handled flossers in four different animal shapes: lobster, starfish, octopus, and fish.
 The thread is hardy and didn't break during testing, and testers loved the cute designs, choosing them over most of the competition regularly.

 We didn't detect any flavor with these flossers, and they don't advertise any.
-The handles are shorter and somewhat more challenging to hold, and the size and shapes make them challenging to get into smaller mouths or to reach back teeth.
-We had trouble during testing getting these into the back of adult mouths, so we can probably forget using them successfully with a toddler.
-However, if getting your child excited about flossing isn't going well, we can imagine that the fun and varied shapes of these flossers might be just the ticket to get them engaged, as our testers were very excited about them.
+The handles are shorter and somewhat more challenging to hold, and the size and shapes make them challenging to get into smaller mouths or reach back teeth.
+We had trouble getting these into the back of adult mouths during testing, so you can probably forget using them successfully with a toddler.
+However, if getting your child excited about flossing isn't going well, we can imagine that these flossers' fun and varied shapes might be just the ticket to get them engaged, as our testers were very excited about them.

 The DenTek Kids Fun Flossers is a colorful flosser with a light fruit flavor.
-Kids have three color options, and our testers liked the taste and the handle shape that is narrower than some of the competition and easier to fit into smaller mouths.
+Kids have three color options, and our testers liked the taste and the handle shape.
+The handle is narrower than some competition and easier to fit into smaller mouths.
 The threaded area is also smaller, making this a potential choice for toddlers and smaller mouths.

 These flossers have a plastic handle and come in plastic boxes wrapped in plastic.
 If you are trying to reduce your impact on landfills or are worried about your plastic use, it is probably not the right flosser for you as our top winner has a similar design shape and is super eco- and budget-friendly.
 However, if you like the versatile coloring of these flossers or the travel-friendly box they come in, it could be the right choice for your needs.